Guide to Grad PLUS Loan Credit Score Requirements

 How to Check Your Credit Score

 There are a couple of options for those interested in finding their credit score.
-Check in with your credit card company or bank, many financial institutions now offer credit scores to their customers.
+First, you can check in with your credit card company or bank, as many financial institutions now offer credit scores to their customers.
+You can also use a free credit score monitoring service.

 You’re entitled to a free credit report from each bureau every 12 months.
 Additionally, you can request up to six free Equifax credit reports every year until 2026; this can be requested directly on Equifax’s website.